openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Parameter 9: Set Timer Time Interval

 Time before auto shut off if on.
-Sets the time interval before the On/Off Plug-In Switch automatically shuts off.
-See Param 8.
+<p&gtSets the time interval before the On/Off Plug-In Switch automatically shuts off.
+See Param 8.</p&gt
 Values in the range 1 to 65535 may be set.

 The manufacturer defined default value is ```96```.